wavhalkomal/wavhalkomal/README.md

 In addition to serving as a Recitation Leader at Stevens Institute of Technology, I also work on different research projects.
 My current coursework includes Artificial Intelligence, Data Analytics and Machine Learning, Natural Language Processing, Deep Learning, Cyber Security, Web Mining, Data Mining, and Statistical Machine Learning.

-# 🔭 Currently Working on...
+# 🔭 Currently Working on

 As a Research Assistant at Stevens Institute of Technology, I am developing advanced machine learning methodologies for the classification of high-dimensional spectral data in bone tissue research.
 My work focuses on designing protocols for data preprocessing, feature selection, and model training using platforms like Solo + MIA (Eigenvector Research).
 This research aims to uncover insights into the material and compositional properties of bone, contributing to early diagnosis and treatment strategies in biomedical science.

-# ⚙️ Core Strengths:
+# ⚙️ Core Strengths

 •	Machine Learning | Deep Learning | NLP | Predictive Analytics
 •	Automation (UiPath, Python, Selenium) | Statistical Modeling